microprediction/timemachines/README.md

 To emphasize, every model in this collection is *just* a function and the intent is that these functions are pure.

-### Intended usage
+### Usage example
-Given a "model" f, we can process observations:
+Given a "model" f, we can process observations xs as follows:

     def map(f,ys:[float]):
         s = None